 - The same goes for streets full of big money law firms.

 - Oil baron H.L.
 Hunt was at one time the wealthiest man in Dallas, but he drove a twenty year old Ford and bought lunch every day at a nickel taco stand.

 - John Roebling is the engineer who designed the Brooklyn Bridge.
 Once, while he was away on business, his wife wrote him to tell him that she had given birth to a daughter, and he wrote her back to chide her for wasting perfectly good ink on such trivial nonsense.
 When his foot was mangled in an industrial accident and his toes had to be amputated, he went through the surgery without anesthesia because he thought it would cost too much.
-He had also calculated how much money he had spent raising each of his children, and in his will docked their inheritance accordingly.
+Roebling refused to let the doctors bandage his foot (bandages being too expensive) and instead kept it submerged in a bucket of water, which lead to him contracting tetanus and dying a week later.
+After he died, the reading of his will revealed that he had calculated how much money he had spent raising each of his children and he had docked their inheritance accordingly.

 - Ingvar Kamprand, the founder of IKEA, is among the richest men in the world, but drives around in his old Volvo.
 He also took a bus to a grand opening of a new IKEA in Russia.
 This could all be an image that he has built up of himself though.